astropy/SPISEA/docs/make_isochrone.rst

-  * **WARNING**: When IsochronePhot checks to see if the desired isochrone table already exists, it checks all isochrone properties except for the photometric filters (evolution models, atmosphere models, and reddening law are encoded in the table meta-data).
+  * **WARNING**: When IsochronePhot checks to see if the desired isochrone table already exists, it checks all isochrone properties (evolution models, atmosphere models, and reddening law are encoded in the table meta-data).
     If any of these parameters do not match, then the isochrone will be re-calculated.

     However, to keep the isochrone filenames reasonable, only the age, extinction, distance, and metallicity are encoded in the